 This system allows one to understand customer behaviour, their likes, dislikes, interests, how much time they spend on a product and search activities based on metrics like views, conversions, acquisition and advocacy.

 Think of eCommerce analytics as a companion in your business’ growth journey.
 This tool will answer all your queries pertaining to your website activity.
 This being said, let’s dive into why you really need to bother with it.

 You will know what’s working for you

 You probably know for a fact that you have a limited number of resources at your disposal.
 Marketing requires a budget to function.
-Having eCommerce analytics will give you detailed insights on areas that are reaping benefits as well as those that are lagging you behind.
+Having eCommerce reports will give you detailed insights on areas that are reaping benefits as well as those that are lagging you behind.

 Having a direction will allow you to allocate your budget in the right places in order to thrive.

-Benefits of eCommerce Analytics
+Benefits of eCommerce reporting